 The cost for Room and Board is 300 euros for the entire week.
 Travel costs to Greece and to the site are not included.

-The course will take place from June 16 to 23, 2018.
-Applications should be sent no later than 30th April to [email protected].
-They should include one paragraph explaining why the candidate is interested in participating in the course, a CV, a list of grades (unofficial transcript), and names and email addresses of two referees.
+Application materials include one paragraph explaining why the candidate is interested in participating in the course, a CV, a list of grades (unofficial transcript), and names and email addresses of two referees.

 A syllabus will be emailed 3 weeks before the start of the field school.

 For further information or questions, please contact Dr. Panagiotis (Takis) Karkanas at [email protected].